barryclark/jekyll-now/biofactory/class/8-pumps.md

 permalink: /biofactory/class/8-pumps/
 ---

-> NOTE: these instructions are still under construction.
-The designs and BoM might be subject to change.

 ## Synopsys

 The microbes in your bioreactor need fresh food.
-Let’s get rid of the manual labour and connect syringe & peristaltic pumps.
+Let’s get rid of the manual feeding and connect syringe & peristaltic pumps.
 You will also learn more about feed stocks and other substrates.
 We’ll go a bit deeper into metabolic networks too.

 ## Schedule